NPIOcean/kval/README.md

 - This version adds basic documentation.
 - This version is used to work out pypi and conda distribution.
-- An updated version with improved documentation and a code overhaul is planned for Spring 2025.
+- An updated version with improved documentation and a code overhaul is planned for 2025.

 `kval` is in active development.